-If you missed ALADDIN during it’s long run in London then fear not, Disney’s critically acclaimed Broadway and West End musical will fly into Cardiff for Christmas this year, visiting Wales Millennium Centre on its first ever UK and Ireland tour.
+If you missed ALADDIN during it’s long run in London then fear not, Disney’s critically acclaimed Broadway and West End musical has now flown into Cardiff for this Christmas and New Year on its first ever UK and Ireland tour.
 And trust us, you ain’t never seen a show like this.

 This really is one of Disney’s timeless stories.
 Aladdin is a thrilling production filled with unforgettable magic, comedy and breathtaking spectacle!
 Don’t miss this extraordinary theatrical event already seen by over 14 million people worldwide, where one lamp and three wishes make the possibilities infinite.